cauliyang/cauliyang.github.io/content/posts/008-Nei-Saitou-Neighbor-Joining/index.md

         return LIST

     def postorder(self):
-        """[tree traversal with postorder, and mainly used to debug]""" if self.left:
+        """tree traversal with postorder, and mainly used to debug""" if self.left:

             self.left.postorder()